Scientists Advance Affordable, Sustainable Solution for Flat-Panel Displays and Wearable Tech

 If you have a relatively new smartphone or flat panel TV, there’s a good chance it features an OLED screen.
 OLEDs are rapidly expanding in the display market because they are lighter, thinner, use less energy, and have better picture quality than other flat-panel technologies.
 That’s because OLEDs contain tiny organic molecules that emit light directly, eliminating the need for the extra backlight layer that is found in a liquid crystal display (LCD).
 However, OLEDs can include rare, expensive metals like iridium.

-But with the new material – which the Berkeley Lab team recently described in a new study published in the journal Science – electronics display manufacturers could potentially adopt a cheaper fabrication process that also requires far less energy than conventional methods.
+But with the new material – which the Berkeley Lab team recently described in a new study published in the journal Science – electronics display manufacturers could potentially adopt a cheaper fabrication process.

 The new material consists of powders containing hafnium (Hf) and zirconium (Zr) that can be mixed in solution at low temperatures – from room temperature up to around 176 degrees Fahrenheit (80 degrees Celsius) – to form a semiconductor “ink.”